Here’s what happened at Uber today

 Khosrowshahi’s official first day is Tuesday, Sept.
 5, but he still gave employees a taste of what to expect.
 For starters, his plan is to “pay the bills,” focus on the core businesses and “take big shots” in building for the future, Khosrowshahi said via some tweets from Uber’s communications team this morning.

 He also talked about the importance of culture, and how people feel about their team determines how happy they are.
-He went on to say that it’s in Uber’s interest to attract retain some of the best talent that’s out there.
+He went on to say that it’s in Uber’s interest to attract and retain some of the best talent that’s out there.
 Khosrowshahi later mentioned that culture needs to be written from the bottom up, rather than pushed down from the top.
 In a throwback to Uber’s shaky past, Khosrowshahi spoke about change.

 “This company has to change,” he said.
 “What got us is here is not what’s going to get us to the next level.”